Friday, November 12th: A Depth Psychological and Mythological Approach to Age 12:00 pm-5:00 pm PT

 Connie Zweig, Ph.D., is a retired therapist, co-author of Meeting the Shadow and Romancing the Shadow, author of Meeting the Shadow of Spirituality and a novel, A Moth to the Flame: The Life of Sufi Poet Rumi.
 Her forthcoming book, The Inner Work of Age: Shifting from Role to Soul, (Sept.
 2021), extends shadow-work into late life and teaches aging as a spiritual practice.
 Connie has been doing contemplative practices for 50 years.
 She is a wife and grandmother and was initiated as an Elder by Sage-ing International in 2017.
 After investing in all these roles, she is practicing the shift from role to soul.

-Full refunds for registrations and lodging will be provided up to 14 days prior to an event.
+Full refunds for registrations will be provided up to 14 days prior to an event.
 Cancellations made 13-6 days prior will receive a 50% refund.
-There is no refund for registrations or lodging cancellations made within 5 days of your arrival or if you do not show up or leave a program or event early.
+There is no refund for registration cancellations made within 5 days of your arrival or if you do not show up or leave a program or event early.
 The Retreat at Pacifica reserves the right to cancel any program at any time.
 In this instance, you will be refunded in full.

 Continuing Education Credit